garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week04/Population-based Search.md

-- conducts search by maintaining a
+- conducts search by maintaining a [[population]]

+### Advantages
+- Search diversification
+	- which may lead to a higher chance of finding a better solution
+- Combination of promising traits in different [[candidate solution]]

+## S